MSOB7YY/just_audio/just_audio/README.md

 );

 // Load and play the playlist
-await player.setAudioSource(playlist, initialIndex: 0, initialPosition: Duration.zero);
+await player.setSource(playlist, initialIndex: 0, initialPosition: Duration.zero);
 await player.seekToNext();                     // Skip to the next item await player.seekToPrevious();                 // Skip to the previous item await player.seek(Duration.zero, index: 2);    // Skip to the start of track3.mp3